We've independently reviewed this article to make sure it's as accurate as we can make it.

 Best Heater Type for the Bedroom

 I’ve started with the bedroom because it’s super easy.
-Hands-down, a good oil-heater is your best bet here.
+Hands down, a good oil-filled heater is your best bet here.

 There’s another aspect I love, though.
-Since oil-filled heaters hold their heat for so long, they’re absolutely perfect for when you’re drifting off.
+Since oil-filled heaters hold their heat for so long, they’re perfect for when you’re drifting off.
 You can switch it off as you get into bed, and the room will slowly cool down.
-We sleep deeper in cooler temperatures, so this is an ideal way to be cosy when getting into bed, but also sleep well.
+We sleep deeper in cooler temperatures, so this is an ideal way to be cozy when getting into bed but also sleep well.

 Space heaters just don’t work as well.
 The heat fades too quickly, and if you use a timer then you’ve got to deal with the noise as you try to drift off.

 For the best sleep, opt for a quiet and long-lasting oil-filled heater.

 There’s one exception to the above recommendation for bedrooms.
 That’s if you’re looking for a heater to place with young children.

 See, although oil heaters are silent – they also get really hot.
 They can be a bit of a hazard with young, inquisitive kids (or pets!).